Google MapsReimaging Google Maps Saved Places with an AI Feature

 13%

-Faster To find saved places during prototype testing
+Faster to find saved places during usability testing

 4/5